-A few things to remember after your FLU immunisation
+A few things to remember after your FLU immunization

 - It can take up to 2 weeks to develop immunity against influenza.
-You may still catch influenza before or after your immunisation.
+You may still catch influenza before or after your immunization.

 - The Flu vaccine only helps to protect against the FLU virus and does not confer any protection against other common cold illnesses.